cmunch1/cmunch1/README.md

 ### About Me

 Married, 2 daughters, 2 dogs, 2 cats.

 Hobbies: reading, travel, an occasional game of Overwatch, chauffeur for my kids.
-Tried writing fiction - self-published a couple of novels (one bad, one mediocre), but I eventually realized that I don't write fast enough to make money at it (even well established middle-tier authors often make less than $15K-$25K per novel.)
+Tried writing fiction - self-published a couple of novels (one bad, one mediocre), but I eventually realized that I would never write fast enough to make money at it (even well established middle-tier authors often make less than $15K-$25K per novel.)

 Interests: Science, Technology, Science Fiction, Fantasy, Transhumanism, making money, etc... (classic nerd stuff)